Polish police have arrested 12 people who tried to block the entrance to a theater performance they

 University of the West of England.

 The Universities are pulled up for the like of banning the Sun, Robin Thicke and for extreme political correctness.

 Offsite Update: Maybe someone's taking someone for a ride

 Save Soho is a coalition of performers, residents and politicians who have now come together out of concern after the closure and repossession of world renown club Madame Jojo's.

 Save Soho's aim is to protect and nurture iconic music and performing arts venues in Soho that are disappearing at a terrifying rate.
 These closures are an attack on Soho's vibrant creative history and enduring character.
-With the support of the mayor of
+With the support of the

 Stephen Fry, Chairman of Save Soho said:

 Save Soho is not about shrieking at landowners or trying to shame them or anything of that nature.
 Save Soho is really hoping to be given a small consultational part in their plans.